ideaeclipse/token-authentication-boilerplate/README.md

         * Returns a status code of 401 if the username you passed is already a registered user
     * Success
         * Returns a status code of 200 a json string saying the user has been created, if you want an authentication token you must call /login

+* DELETE /user/:id
+    * User must pass a valid Admin Authorization token in request header
+    * Errors
+        * Returns a status code of 400 if the user couldn't be deleted due to the id doesn't exist
+    * Success
+        * Json string saying user was deleted

 * GET /auth_test
     * User must pass a valid Admin/User Authorization token in request header